 Why is it good for me?

-- Iron, copper & vitamin C contribute to the normal function of the immune system
+- Iron and copper contribute to the normal function of the immune system

-- Iron & copper contribute to normal energy-yielding metabolism
+- Iron and copper contribute to normal energy-yielding metabolism

 - Potassium contributes to normal muscle function

 I loved it so much.
 It was great tasting and it’s good for you.
 I shall miss it!!!

 Allergen details not mentioned with product details on the website

 We have bought a number of Naturya products for several years and found them to be very good.
 However, our recent order was very disappointing as we noticed that on 6 of the products ordered, it states on the packaging that the product is packed in a facility which handles peanuts.
 This is an issue for us as a family member has a peanut allergy, so the product is useless to us and will have to be returned.
 All allergy information, including, 'Packed in a facility which handles nut and peanuts' should be clearly stated on the product details on your website, aswell as on the packaging to give clarity.

 These are good quality goji berries.
 I bought other brands in the past but they had preservatives.
 Now that I found the Naturya goji berries which taste great and are completely natural, I will buy again and again.
 Delivery super quick and great service.
 Thank you ❤️